aistabci/abci-docs/en/docs/storage.md

 If you see `mdt`, the DoM feature is enabled.
 It is not valid for any other display.

 !!! note
-    The data stored in the MDT is limited to 64 KiB.
-Data exceeding 64 KiB is stored in OST.
+    In the above example, the data stored in the MDT is limited to 64 KiB.
+Data exceeding 64 KiB is stored in OST(s).

 You can also configure [File Striping](storage.md#advanced-option-file-striping) with the DoM feature.

-Example) Create a new file with DoM capabilities and stripe patterns
+Example) Create a new file with DoM layout and a specific striping pattern for the rest data placed on OST(s).

 ```
 [username@es1 work]$ lfs setstripe -E 64k -L mdt -E -1 -S 1m -i -1 -c 4 dom-stripe-file